A simple model of trees for unicellular maps: Counting 3-constellations

 and similar formulas hold for the number of refinements $\KK$ and $\MM$ of $\JJ$ and $\LL$.

-When, we apply our bijection to a quasi-constellation, we get a C-decorated tree.
-As in the proof of Proposition \ref{prop:GS}, to transform this tree into a labelled prickly $3$-quasi-constellations, we need: \begin{itemize} \item to choose for each cycle of circle vertices one distinguish vertex (factor $\prod_r 2p_r+1$ for vertices of color $1$ and similar factors for other colors); \item to group the square leaves by triples and to choose an orientation for each triple (factor $(g_0!)^2\cdot 2^{g_0}$); \item to forget the signs (factor $1/2^{\ell_1+\ell_2+\ell_3+n}$). \end{itemize} Finally, we get, by Theorem \ref{theo:main}, that $2^{3n+1} \hc(\II,\JJ,\LL)$ is
+When we apply our bijection to a quasi-constellation, we get a C-decorated tree.
+As in the proof of Proposition \ref{prop:GS}, to transform this tree into a labelled prickly $3$-quasi-constellations, we need: \begin{itemize} \item to choose for each cycle of circle vertices one distinguished vertex (factor $\prod_r 2p_r+1$ for vertices of color $1$ and similar factors for other colors); \item to ungroup the $g_0$ cycles of three square leaves (factor $1/((g_0!)^2\cdot 2^{g_0})$); \item to forget the signs (factor $1/2^{\ell_1+\ell_2+\ell_3+n}$). \end{itemize} Finally, we get, by Theorem \ref{theo:main}, that $2^{3n+1} \hc(\II,\JJ,\LL)$ is

-Indeed, the term in the bracket is the number of labelled prickly planar $3$-quasi constellation of a given multi-type $(\HH,\KK,\MM)$, the factor in the second line the number of possible multi-types and the first line the ratio between numbers of labelled and $C$-decorated objects.